adam-hughes-devinit/adt/README.md

 ### Aggregate Data Feed
-The aggregate data feed was implemented for the map visualization.
-At first, it loaded by aggregating projects one-by-one, but it was far too slow.
-The aggregate data feed allows the visualization to grab only the data it needs in a succinct format.
-Other tech-savvy users could get aggregate data this way and in the future, it could drive an aggregate exporter.

 #### What it does
-A user may specify which dimensions to aggregate by and he or she will receive a list of data records with those dimensions and the aggregated USD-2009.
-At present, the only filter available is "recipient_iso2."
+A user may specify which dimensions to aggregate by and how to filter and he or she will receive a list of data records with those dimensions and the aggregated USD-2009, the aggregated USD current (ie, not adjusted for inflation) and the count of projects.
 #### Query

 ##### Select attributes